 Don’t forget, students, that this change is an opportunity to rebrand yourself.
 Deck out your dorm room like it’s the bedroom you’ve always wanted.
 Don’t forget to bring lots of storage space, air tight vacuum sealed bag are wonderful for storing winter and summer clothes in between seasons.
 Portable plastic drawers are perfect to sit near your desk for easy access to all of your academic supplies.

-Here are some powerful tips for you to make the whole process simpler.
+11. Here are some powerful tips for you

 - Whatever time the school tells you to arrive, be slightly early.
 Don't go crazy and be super early just be comfortably early.
 It's very similar to going to a boarding school.
 Spending the early time to communicate with each other in the car before the moving commences, so that everyone knows whats happening and what is expected of them.